ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

 The External Sharing Center (from here on ESC) adds a layer of management and governance on top of the out of the box features.
-It does so by providing the overview and support for creating and maintaining sharings with metadta such as start and end date.
+It does so by providing the overview and support for creating and maintaining sharings with metadata such as start and end date.
 As the end date nears, ESC reminds the inviter that a sharing is about to expire and provides the option to extend it.
 Once expired, ESC revokes user access from the site collection and sends an access revocation